apk/gnord/README.md

 apply - your proxy should unconditionally set the header you specify here.

+`--well-known <host>` allows to forward requests to `/.well-known` (let's encrypt validator) to `https://host/.well-known`, to allow to do the actual cert generation elsewhere.

 ## Bugs

+No SSL yet.

 Directory listings still contain the cgi scripts under their actual `t.cgi` name, not as `t`.
 Directory